Israel Belkind: Zionist activism

-Pedagogic career
+Educational work

 His first teaching post was at a private school in Jaffa, and he then moved to Jerusalem where he taught at the Alliance israélite universelle.
 In 1904, Israel Belkind established an educational institute in the village of Meir Shfeya, which took in orphans from the Kishinev pogrom.
 This made it the first youth village in the country.
 He called it Kiryat Sefer.
 However, after two years of dispute with the Edmond James de Rothschild's emissaries at the colony, Belkind was prompted to move the children to Ben Shemen.